 This may not be as well-known as the nearby Bloedel Reserve.
 However, this garden presents the opportunity to see up close the work of the Olmsted Brothers.
 They designed some of the most famous public and private gardens of the early 20th century.
 Taking advantage of the natural features of the land and the sweeping views of Puget Sound and the Olympic Mountains.
 There are paths through stands of old-growth trees and woodland gardens.
 As well as a fine collection of rhododendrons and plants native to the Pacific Northwest.
 More information here.

 Naumkeag, Stockbridge, MA

-If you’re heading to The Mount, Edith Warton’s famed Italianate digs in Lenox, MA, take a side trip (about 9 miles) to nearby Naumkeag.
-You’ll see firsthand those mesmerizing, iconic Blue Steps, a series of deep blue fountain pools, flanked by four flights of stairs and a grove of white birches.
+If you’re heading to The Mount, Edith Warton’s famed Italianate digs in Lenox, MA, take a side trip.
+It's about 9 miles to nearby Naumkeag.
+You'll see firsthand those mesmerizing, iconic Blue Steps.
+A series of deep blue fountain pools, flanked by four flights of stairs and a grove of white birches.
 But it’s more than just that.
-Equally beautiful are the Afternoon Garden, Tree Peony Terrace, Rose Garden, Evergreen Garden, and Chinese Garden, designed over a 30-year span by some of the region’s most famous landscape architects.
+Equally beautiful are the Afternoon Garden, Tree Peony Terrace, Rose Garden, Evergreen Garden, and Chinese Garden.
+Designed over a 30-year span by some of the region's most famous landscape architects.
 More information here.

 Henry and Clara Ford Estate, Dearborn, MI